narrahmane/HistopatologyDetectionClassification/README.md

 # HistopatologyDetectionClassification
-The goal of this small project is to use image processing algorithms to detect blue/brown cells from tissue.
+The goal of this project is to use image processing algorithms to detect blue/brown cells from tissue.

 Input histopatholy RGB image